marcry/termux-sdl/README.md

 git tag -a v3.0 -m "release 3.0 version"

 # push tag to trigger the github actions
+# or you can modify the workflow file to change the trigger conditions
 git push origin --tag

 ```